Vision and Mission

 Teaching: To contribute to the interdisciplinary teaching and learning at the University by providing a forum for the discourse of medical ethics and law.

-Training: To promote and disseminate knowledge of medical ethics and law to the public at large and enhance the community’s awareness in this regard.
+Knowledge Exchange: To promote and disseminate knowledge of medical ethics and law to the public at large and enhance the community’s awareness of issues in medical ethics and law.

 The Centre will collaborate, as appropriate, with institutions, professional bodies and scholars in Hong Kong and internationally in order to pursue these objectives.